giacomodeliberali/thesis-dais-internship-manager/readme.md

 - Student
 - Company
 - Professor
-- Admin

 **Main process**

-A *company* insert a internship into the platform, which must be approved by an *admin*.
+A *company* insert a internship into the platform, which must be approved by an *professor*.
 Once approved the internship will be published and visible by *students*.

 A *student* navigates and select a published internship.
 Once selected, the *student* will start a request for a internship proposal.